The Annual Gathering 2015

 The website is also a vital link in the network, providing information about retreats, courses, resources and taking on-going feedback.
 Leaders and members of the Community can login and update content.
 There is a members area which is not available to the casual visitor to the site.

 The Caim Council consists of the three Guardians: Rev Simon Reed, (Chair of the Caim Council) and Rev Graham Booth (responsible for editing the Aidan Way) and Penny Warren (Members Guardian); Geoff Holt (Chair of Trustees); David Cole (Explorer Guide); the Community Co-ordinator(currently Carol Few); plus Ruth Booth (Soul Friend Advisor).
 The wider Caim Council, which meets by e-mail includes the USA, Norwegian and Australian Guardians.

 The Guardian, Caim Council and Trustees give account to the Community Soul Friend who is a person in senior oversight of a major church stream, for example, a Bishop.

-Cheques, covenants and Gift Aid donations for any of the above may be made out to 'The Community of Aidan and Hilda' and sent to the Community Office (The Open Gate, Holy Island, Berwick-upon-Tweed TD15 2SD, UK), remembering to mark the earmarked purpose on the rear of the cheque; the Community will then pass on these amounts.
+Cheques, covenants and Gift Aid donations for any of the above may be made out to 'The Community of Aidan and Hilda' and sent to the Community Administrator (26 Woodlea Ave, YORK YO26 5JU), remembering to mark the earmarked purpose on the rear of the cheque; the Community will then pass on these amounts.

 Legacies should be made to The Community of Aidan and Hilda with a covering letter, if desired, stating any particular project or person it should be allocated to.

-Those who wish to make standing orders through their bank should contact the community office for the appropriate form or download it by clicking here.
-If you pay income or capital gains tax we can recover tax paid if you complete a gift aid form (available from the community office).
-Those who give single donations from which we can re-claim tax should also complete a gift aid form.
+Those who wish to make standing orders through their bank should contact the Community Administrator for the appropriate form or download it by clicking here.
+If you pay income or capital gains tax we can recover tax paid if you complete a Gift Aid form (available from the Community Administrator).
+Those who give single donations from which we can re-claim tax should also complete a Gift Aid form.